Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 This ensures that when you access a weak reference, it will either be a valid object, or nil.

+***< TODO: needs diagram and a code sample >***

 Because weak references can be changed to nil if the instance they point to is deallocated, they come with two inherent requirements:

-Weak references must always be declared as Optional, since Optionals are the only types that can become nil.
+** Weak references must always be declared as Optional, since Optionals are the only types that can become nil.

-Weak references can never be declared as let.
+### Weak references can never be declared as let.
 Instances declared as let cannot change, thus weak references must always be declared as var.

+## In Class Activity II (20 min)
+(Requirements: The LeakyStarship starter app)

+Individual
+1. Follow the steps in the Using the Debug Memory Graph Tool to Find and Fix Memory Leaks

+## Unowned References

+Like a weak reference, an unowned references does not increase the retain count of the object it references.

+Unlike a weak reference, however, an unowned reference is assumed to always have a value — it behaves somewhat like an implicitly unwrapped optional.

+Because of this, an unowned reference is always defined as a non-optional type.
+An unowned reference cannot be nil.

+This makes them easier to manage rather than resorting to using optional binding.
+However, if you try and access an unowned reference, and it’s not there, it will crash the app.

+***< TODO: needs diagram and a code sample >***

+## Closures and Reference Cycles

+By default, captured values in closures are strong references.

+Because closures — like classes — are reference types, a strong reference cycle can also occur with a closure if you assign it to a property of a class instance, and the body closure captures a reference to that class instance.

+***< TODO: small code sample here >***

+## In Class Activity III (20 min)
+(Requirements: The LeakyStarship starter app)

+Individual
+1. Part of the iOS developer "toolbox" is the ability to quickly find the most useful information from Internet research.
+Using the tools and knowledge you've experienced in this class, find and fix the memory leak in the Starship class (hints: there is a closure involved; you will need to research conditions under which closures can have strong reference cycles and how to resolve them)

 ## Wrap Up (5 min)